 Flexible: Points can be redeemed for flights on any airline anytime—with no blackout periods.
 Plus, points can be used to cover taxes and fees.

-Gold travel benefits: Boasts delayed and lost baggage insurance, trip interruption insurance, flight delay insurance, and travel accident insurance.
+Gold travel benefits: Boasts delayed and lost baggage insurance, trip interruption and trip interruption insurance, flight delay insurance and travel accident insurance.